shankyty/Calendar/README.md

 - Create a room
 - View a room
 - View user info
-- Create an event with multiple users
+- Create an event with multiple users and rooms
 - User can respond to event

 ## Entities